ChaseHCS/methodology/Enumeration/Web-Enum.md

 # Web Enumeration
 The following is my methodology for website enumeration.
 It is important to fingerprint the site to get a picture of what kind of website you are dealing with **AND** to find the potential attack vectors.
+#### Here is what we are looking for
+- Login pages
+- Deprecated technologies being used
+- Cleartext credentials
+- Input fields
+- Hidden directories

+There are ofc many more attack vectores then these but as a baseline this is what to look out for.

 ## Fingerprinting
 First, we will do basic fingerprinting to get an inital understanding of the site.
 Specfically, it is good to look at http headers on the code on the site.